class sys::List

 Source

 Remove the last item and return it, or return null if the list is empty.
-This method as the same semantics as removeAt(-1), with the exception that an empty list is handled.
+This method has the same semantics as removeAt(-1), with the exception that an empty list is handled.
 Throw ReadonlyErr if readonly.

 push